Tomas Brolin: Leeds United

-On 1 April 1996, Brolin had to apologize to Howard Wilkinson after an April Fool's Day prank backfired.
+On 1 April 1996, Brolin had to apologize to Wilkinson after an April Fool's Day prank backfired.
 He had told Swedish television that he was going to play out the season on loan to former club IFK Norrköping as a joke but the statement was then picked up by international media and re-reported as fact.
 He returned on 3 April, however, and played in the matches against Southampton, Arsenal and Nottingham Forest.
 He played his last match of the season at Stamford Bridge on 14 April, setting up Gary McAllister's goal in the 4–1 defeat to Chelsea, but was dropped for the following match against Manchester United.
-On 1 May, it was announced by the club that Brolin had returned home to Sweden undergo surgery to remove scar tissue from his troublesome ankle, and was not fit for Leeds' last two league matches, or indeed at all generally.
+On 1 May, it was announced by the club that Brolin had returned home to Sweden to undergo surgery to remove scar tissue from his troublesome ankle, and was not fit for Leeds' last two league matches.
 Brolin's future at Leeds, however, was already in doubt.

 In 2012, Brolin claimed in Swedish magazine Offside that his poor performance in the game against Liverpool that led to his being dropped had been a protest against Wilkinson playing him out of position on the wing, leaving him "to run up and down the right like an idiot" as opposed to the centrally lying playmaker role he believed that he had been signed for.